johannal/SolarSystem/Ken.md

 [Add a new color.
 In the Inspector, opt it inot "Dark".
 Also mention that we can provide variants that will be used in high contrast or vibrant contexts.
 Point out that this all happens automatically -- all I need to do is used the right named color.]
-  -- The color we're adding here is one that we'll use when we switch over to IB
+  -- The color we're adding here is one that we'll use when we switch over to IB -- <rdar://problem/39443829> Justice10A156: Inspector content flickers when toggling new slot for Asset Catalog color

 [Switch over to a storyboard in IB]